biocore/qiime/doc/scripts/parallel_identify_chimeric_seqs.rst

 ::

-	identify_chimeric_seqs.py -i repr_set_seqs.fasta -t taxonomy_assignment.txt -r ref_seq_set.fna -o chimeric_seqs.txt
+	parallel_identify_chimeric_seqs.py -i repr_set_seqs.fasta -t taxonomy_assignment.txt -r ref_seq_set.fna -o chimeric_seqs.txt

 **ChimeraSlayer Example:**

-Identify chimeric sequences using the ChimeraSlayer algorithm against a user provided reference data base.
-The input sequences need to be provided in aligned (Py)Nast format.
-The reference data base needs to be provided as aligned FASTA (-a).
+Identify chimeric sequences using the ChimeraSlayer algorithm against a user provided reference database.
+The input sequences need to be provided in aligned (Py)Nast format and the reference database needs to be provided as aligned FASTA (-a).
 Note that the reference database needs to be the same that was used to build the alignment of the input sequences!

 ::

-	identify_chimeric_seqs.py -m ChimeraSlayer -i repr_set_seqs_aligned.fasta -a ref_seq_set_aligned.fasta -o chimeric_seqs.txt
+	parallel_identify_chimeric_seqs.py -m ChimeraSlayer -i repr_set_seqs_aligned.fasta -a ref_seq_set_aligned.fasta -o chimeric_seqs.txt